 - Many women are unable to distinguish between vaginal and urinary bleeding and some are unable to distinguish rectal bleeding.
 One paper found that, in women presenting with PMB, the prevalence of bladder tumours was 1.07% and of bladder cancer was 0.7%.

 Women with breast cancer who take tamoxifen on a long-term basis are at increased risk of endometrial cancer.
-In view of the increased risk of endometrial cancer associated with tamoxifen therapy, there is a case for heightened vigilance for postmenopausal bleeding by both the women and the clinician(s) responsible for their care.
-Ultrasonography is poor at differentiating potential cancers from other tamoxifen-induced thickening because of the distorted endometrial architecture associated with long-term use of tamoxifen.
-Ultrasonographic evaluation could have a higher cut-off point of endometrial thickness, eg 9 mm, as a prompt for further investigation.
-Hysteroscopy with biopsy is preferable as the first line of investigation in women taking tamoxifen who experience postmenopausal bleeding.
+In view of the increased risk of endometrial cancer associated with tamoxifen therapy, there is a case for heightened vigilance for PMB by both the women and the clinician(s) responsible for their care.
+Tamoxifen can cause other changes to the endometrium, and ultrasound may be more difficult to interpret.
+All women with PMB on tamoxifen would normally have hysteroscopy and biopsy in addition to ultrasonography.

 Further reading & references